Mateusz-Kozlowski/Real-Time-AI-Face-And-Smile-Detector/README.md

 # Real-Time-AI-Face-And-Smile-Detector

 This file includes the following chapters:
-1. Code Requirements
+1. Requirements
 2. Project description
 3. How to install
 4. Tips

-# 1. Code Requirements:
+# 1. Requirements:
 Python 3.8 with following modules installed:
 * NumPy
 * OpenCV 4.4 for Python

 A webcam connected to your computer
+Good lighting

 # 2. Project Description:
 The project is my modification of [Real Time AI Smile Detector](https://youtu.be/uLY5JSE5WAU).